Bounds on Average Effects in Discrete Choice Panel Data Models: Conclusion

 In this paper, we have introduced a new method for estimating bounds on average effects in discrete choice panel data models with fixed effects, including two approaches for obtaining asymptotically valid confidence intervals on the average effects.
 For realistic models and sample sizes, inference based on our outer bounds is easier and more robust than inference based on the sharp identified set.
 A key strength of our approach is its broad applicability: it is suitable for models with both discrete and continuous covariates, and it can be adapted for a variety of static and dynamic panel models.

-We have focused here on the case where the common model parameters $\beta_0$ are point-identified and can be estimated at the parametric rate, but our approach can, in principle, be extended to cases where structural parameters are only partially-identified.
+We have focused here primarily on the case where the common model parameters $\beta_0$ are point-identified and can be estimated at the parametric rate.
+In the Supplementary Appendix, we show how our approach extends to cases where the structural parameters are set-identified, with simulation evidence for the static probit model.

+Another potential extension is to models with continuous outcomes $Y_{it}$, where the sums over $\mathcal{Y}$ in our linear programs would be replaced by integrals.
+In principle, such integrals could be approximated by sums over a discretized support, similar to how we approximate the constraints over $\mathcal{A}$ by a grid $\mathcal{A}_g$.
+We leave the exploration of this extension to future work.